zoltan-ky/django-dialogform/README.rst

 |dialog/iframe  |  page.html      |  admin_base.html|
 +---------------+-----------------+-----------------+

-The dialog templates required for ``dialog/iframe`` have a complete document ``<html><head.../><body..../>`` that, if needed, could also be used to render a non-dialog, regular view page.
-Like in Admin, the ``is_popup`` template context varible can be used to differentiate if necessary so that the same template could be rendered differently in a standard view vs. a ``dialog/iframe`` view.

 Templates derived from ``dialog.html`` are designed to render a document fragment within a ``<dialog>`` containing a single ``<form>`` element as described under Forms above.

+The dialog templates required for ``dialog/iframe`` should be complete html documents that, if needed, could also be used to render a non-dialog, regular view.
+The ``is_dialog`` template context variable can be used within the template to differentiate.

 Dialog Template Extension Blocks
 ''''''''''''''''''''''''''''''''